INDUSTRY

 Nurses need to be able to preemptively recognize signs of decompensation and act swiftly on them.
 They are advocates for their patients and work closely with the intensive care team to treat their patients.
 The environment is structured, high acuity, and multifaceted.

-• Collaborate with health care professions to provide holistic care to patients.
+• Collaborate with healthcare professionals to provide holistic care to patients.

 • Educate patients and their families on diagnosis, medications, and other information